patrick-kidger/optimistix/CONTRIBUTING.md

 ```

 and compare against previous runs with `pytest --benchmark-compare`, which will automatically pull in the last saved commit, but also takes run iDs as arguments.
 See the `pytest-benchmark` [documentation](https://pytest-benchmark.readthedocs.io/en/latest/usage.html#commandline-options) for more command line options.

-The autosave option will specify the commit iD - for reproducibility, make sure that you are running benchmarks with a clean working tree.
+The `benchmark-autosave` option will specify the commit iD, instead of a user-defined name.
+Make sure that you are running benchmarks with a clean working tree, so you can trace how changes affect performance!

-We support some custom flags:
+For convenience, we support some custom flags:

 - `--min-dimension=<int>, --max-dimension=<int>` benchmarks can be run on a subset of problems based on problem size.
 - `--scipy` benchmarks of our solvers are run against the corresponding Python implementation.
 You might want to limit problem dimension here, they can be quite slow.